Augustus Raymond Margary: Consequences

 The death of Margary, or the "Margary Affair" as it was known, created a diplomatic crisis and gave British authorities an excuse to put pressure on the Qing government on a number of unrelated issues.
 The crisis was only resolved in 1876 when Thomas Francis Wade and Li Hongzhang signed the Chefoo Convention, which covered a number of diplomatic/political items.
 The British demanded, and got, according to Spence, an indemnity of 700,000 taels of silver, a mission of apology to Queen Victoria, and four more treaty ports.

 In 1880, a memorial was erected to the memory of Margary, which was moved to the Public Gardens in 1907.
 The memorial was removed during the Japanese occupation of Shanghai and was never restored after Japan's defeat in World War Two.
-There is a monument in Tengyue to remember the bravery of those enthnic groups of Tai, Jingbo, Han and Chinese Muslims, fought to stop and kill Margary and his followers.
+There is a monument in Tengyue to remember the bravery of those ethnic groups of Tai, Jingbo, Han and Chinese Muslims, fought to stop and kill Margary and his followers.